Looking for the best cafes in Merida?

 5. Estacion 72

-If you want a wide drink selection – Estacion 72 is one of the best cafes in Merida for that.
+If you want a wide drink selection – Estacion 72 is one of the best cafes in Merida.
 They have teas, Italian sodas, coffee, chai, and frappes.
 Estacion 72 even serves iced coconut coffee!

 Looking to work from Estacion 72?
 It’s a good option!
 There are plenty of tables and chairs that you don’t have to rush to first thing in the morning.
 The service is friendly although it can get slow when there’s a big rush.
 Otherwise, a chill cafe to get some work done.